Agricultural Education: BS

-In addition to courses in agricultural education, the curriculum includes courses in technical agriculture areas, including agricultural economics; agricultural mechanization; animal, dairy, and veterinary sciences; plant and soil science; and natural resources.
+In addition to courses in agricultural education (formal and non-formal teaching methods), the curriculum for both emphasis areas includes courses in technical agriculture areas, including agricultural economics; agricultural mechanization; animal, dairy, and veterinary sciences; plant and soil science; and natural resources.

 With a degree in agricultural education, students can pursue the following careers:

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

 In addition to Utah State University’s admissions requirements, the agricultural education program has additional requirements: